fzane/talk-ai-knowledge-work/README.md

 <p align="center"><img src="slides/slides.001.png" alt="Slide 1" width="900"></p>

-Setting The Stage
+# Setting The Stage
-(Section divider slide)

 <p align="center"><img src="slides/slides.002.png" alt="Slide 2" width="900"></p>

-Your Newsfeed Is Flooded With AI Stories
+# Your Newsfeed Is Flooded With AI Stories

 Assuming you're not living under a rock, you're seeing alot of news about AI - market trends, model releases, data center construction, etc.  It's hard for a nonexpert to distinguish hype from reality.
 But also, once you use one of these models for a bit, it's hard to say that there's nothing new here.

 <p align="center"><img src="slides/slides.003.png" alt="Slide 3" width="900"></p>

-But What Does It Mean For ME?
+# But What Does It Mean For ME?

 Instead of getting long term investment advice, the question you're probably more interested in is: "What is going to happen to *my* job?"
 This talk is going to try to help with that in two ways.
 First, to give you a mental model to think about what's happening and where it's going.
 Second, do give you some concrete practices to get you started working with AI.

 <p align="center"><img src="slides/slides.004.png" alt="Slide 4" width="900"></p>

-What Actually *Is* Your Job Anyway?
+# What Actually *Is* Your Job Anyway?

 Let's start not with AI, but with trying to figure out what your job actually is.
 Let's assume you're an accountant or a programmer or a legal assistant or something like that.
 You probably think of your job as a single thing - programming - but if we look at your calendar, I bet we'll see your time split between different things: "doing" the work (writing the code, making the spreadsheet) and "deciding" what work to do (planning, managing, strategizing).
 This means your job isn't really one thing, but a bundle of different activities.

 <p align="center"><img src="slides/slides.005.png" alt="Slide 5" width="900"></p>

-You Really Are The Boss Of You
+# You Really Are The Boss Of You

 This pattern of work - a mix of doing and deciding - was noticed as a new pattern way back in the 1960s.
 Peter Drucker saw these jobs emerging - people who weren't working with their hands in the factory but also weren't executives - and coined the term "knowledge work".

 He pointed out that this style of work makes you the manager of your own one-person department - you're both the boss and the worker - because only you both understand the task and can actually do it.
 That's the way we - accountants and programmers and graphic designers - have worked ever since.

 But now AI is putting pressure on this bundle of doing + deciding inside a single person.

 <p align="center"><img src="slides/slides.006.png" alt="Slide 6" width="900"></p>

-Getting A Handle On The Future
+# Getting A Handle On The Future

 Let's switch from thinking about your jobs to thinking about AI and how it will change our jobs and careers.
 At this point, you might say "Hold on!
 You just started with a bunchn of headlines about how AI is changing so fast.
 How can we possibly plan for our futures?"

 The answer is that we need to understand the path that AI technology is on, why it's on that path, project that into the future, and "skate to where the puck is going"

 That might seem impossible, but remember that a few years ago GPT-4 was a magic technology no one had seen before.
 Now, there are Google Gemini, Anthropic Claude, xAI Grok, Deepseek, Kimi, and a few others.
 And they all do roughly similar things to roughly similar levels of ability.
 The fact that the industry is converging in this way says that there is probably something structural driving it that we can "skate to".

 <p align="center"><img src="slides/slides.007.png" alt="Slide 7" width="900"></p>

-AI Isn't Magic, It's (Just) Brilliant Pattern Matching
+# AI Isn't Magic, It's (Just) Brilliant Pattern Matching

 There's a tendency to view AI as magic because of all the sci-fi stories we've read.
 Viewed another way, it's just a pattern matching machine being put through and increasingly sophisticated set of schools.